Gibson Les Paul Double Cuts

 http://ww.gibson.com

 Gibson Signature Custom Shop guitar for Japanese guitarist Tak Matsumoto.
-It is very similar and has the 3-way switch near the rhythm horn (top) like traditional Les Paul, but it is not part of the Les Paul series.
+It is very similar and has the 3-way switch near the rhythm horn (top) like traditional Les Paul.

 updated March 31, 2010